A counterexample to the $\phi$-dimension conjecture: Computations for the Counterexample

 We observe that $\Omega_{C^b(A)}^4 X_1 \cong \Omega_{C^b(A)}^4 Y_1$ because both complexes are symmetric in the indices 3 and 4.
-In particular, these will still be isomorphic when we pass to the corresponding 3-periodic chain complexes. \end{ex}
+In particular, these complexes will still be isomorphic when we pass via wrapping to the corresponding 3-periodic chain complexes. \end{example}

-The fact that the leftmost asymmetry (between the indices 3 and 4) of $X_1$ occurs in degree 3 and it took precisely 4 applications of $\Omega_{C^b(A)}$ to obtain this symmetry is not a coincidence.
-Our strategy to prove our theorem is thus this: We show that by placing an asymmetry between the indices 3 and 4 in arbitrarily many degrees, we require more applications of $\Omega_{C^b(A)}$ to obtain an isomorphism.
-This persists when we apply the functor $W$.
-Thus we can construct 3-periodic chain complexes of arbitrarily high $\phi$-dimension.
+We observe that the rightmost asymmetry (between the indices 3 and 4) of $X_1$ occurs in degree 3 and that this asymmetry vanishes after precisely 4 applications of $\Omega_{C^b(A)}$.
+Definition \ref{def:XandY} and Proposition \ref{prop:phidiminfinite} below generalize this observation to longer truncated projective resolutions.
+The key to Proposition \ref{prop:phidiminfinite} is that this pattern persists after application of the wrapping functor, giving a systematic way to construct 3-periodic chain complexes of arbitrarily high $\phi$-dimension.